hide and fox

 What should a first-timer know about hide and fox?

 This is a tasting menu-only restaurant in a converted village shop in Saltwood, near Hythe in Kent, not a walk-in neighbourhood bistro.
-Allister Barsby runs the kitchen while Alice Bussi leads front of house, and the service style is warm rather than formal.
-Book as far ahead as two Michelin stars demand, plan your travel since Saltwood is a small village, and expect five or eight courses built around seasonal British produce.
+Allister Barsby runs the kitchen while Alice Bussi leads front of house, the service style is warm rather than formal.
+Book as far ahead as two Michelin stars demand, plan your travel since Saltwood is a small village, expect five or eight courses built around seasonal British produce.

 Is the tasting menu worth it at hide and fox?

 Yes, if tasting menus are your format.
-The five and eight-course options are built around a seasonal rhythm with strong Kent sourcing, and the cooking avoids unnecessary complexity in favour of well-matched ingredients.
+The five and eight-course options are built around a seasonal rhythm with strong Kent sourcing, the cooking avoids unnecessary complexity in favour of well-matched ingredients.
 If you want à la carte flexibility or a shorter meal, this is not the right venue — the format is fixed and the experience is designed to be taken in full.

 What are alternatives to hide and fox in Saltwood?